 How and when do I harvest my bulb fennel?
 These are common questions and learning how to harvest fennel bulbs isn’t difficult at all.
 When to harvest fennel bulbs involves a little more, but before we talk about the how and the when, let’s make sure we’re talking about the right fennel.

 Fennel is an herb that grows freely in gardens throughout the USDA hardiness zones 5-10.
-The seeds and leaves can be used in a variety of recipes, including the flavoring for Italian sausage, and the leaf stalks make a different and wonderful vegetable dish.
+The seeds and leaves can be used in a variety of recipes, including flavoring for Italian sausage, and the leaf stalks make a different and wonderful vegetable dish.

-There are several species available for this use, including Foeniculum vulgare (common fennel), the wild fennel that grows along the roadsides in many parts of the United States, but if you want to talk about harvesting fennel bulbs for your table, you must plant Florence fennel, a variety of Foeniculum vulgare called Azoricum.
+There are several species available for this use, including Foeniculum vulgare (common fennel), the wild fennel that grows along the roadsides in many parts of the United States.
+However, if you want to talk about harvesting fennel bulbs for your table, you must plant Florence fennel, a variety of Foeniculum vulgare called Azoricum.
 In Italy, where this variety has been cultivated for centuries, it is called finocchio.
 This is the only variety to plant if your goal is harvesting fennel bulbs.

 When to Harvest Fennel Bulbs